 These topics and many more have been included in the Honors Forum, which provides opportunities for students to encounter and consider controversial issues, cutting-edge technologies, and a range of questions drawn from the arts, the sciences, and politics.
 Honors Forum features musical and theatrical performances, addresses by major public figures, world-class scientists, and renowned authors, conversations with faculty members, and debates and discussions of significant public policy issues.

 Honors Forum is a zero credit-hour course.
 University Honors students must successfully pass two semesters of Honors Forum in their first two years in the University Honors Program.
-In order to successfully pass the course, students must attend a minimum of ten (10) Honors Forum events over the course of the semester.
-Each semester there are roughly 200 events to choose from and include a wide variety of guest lectures, performances, field trips, and small group discussions.
+In order to successfully pass the course, students must attend a minimum of twelve (12) Honors Forum events over the course of the semester.
+Each semester there are an average of over 100 events to choose from and include a wide variety of guest lectures, performances, field trips, and small group discussions.